 Perhaps it wasn’t all just a fantastic dream?

 Music art, fashion and politics collided against the ‘straight’ world – seeking cultural change and new forms of expression.
 Maybe it was deluded – but it was also full of life affirming, youthful hopes.

 "Strawberry Fields, Whiter Shade of Pale, San Francisco, Itcho Park, flowers in the Rain, I Can See for Miles, Light my Fire, Sweet Home Alabama, and of course Sergeants Peppers Lonely hearts club band….."

 Incredible String Band, the Byrds, Jimi Hendrix, the Small Faces, the Animals, The Beatles, Cream, Jefferson Airplane, the Move, Traffic, Procal Harem, the Beach Boys, Bee Gees.

-The summer of Hippy love was a time when dreamers dreamed of peace and love, and when marchers marched for civil rights and against war.
+The summer of Hippy Love was a time when dreamers dreamed of peace and love, and when marchers marched for civil rights and against war.
 Lennon wrote ‘Imagine’ and Dylan wrote ‘Blowin in the Wind’, when give peace a chance was the song.
 It was too soon though and the forces that be of the established rich too strong to overcome.
 Perhaps now 50 years later we may have some clearer ideas.
-We no longer wear long skirts, long hair or wear flowers in our hair, but we still dream of new horizons and a better way, where all men might be free…
+We no longer wear long skirts, long hair or wear flowers in our hair, but we can still dream of new horizons and a better way, where all men might be free…